sahilmalhotra0510/io/charts/chord/README.md

 TO DO: Pull from state [inflow-outflow data](https://github.com/ModelEarth/OpenFootprint/tree/main/impacts/2020).
 See examples of using javascript to pull input-output data on our [USEEIO.js Footprint page](https://model.earth/useeio.js/footprint/).

-[Related work using Python](/machine-learning/python/cluster/) to pull from state matrix files.
+[Related work using Python](/machine-learning/python/cluster/) to pull from state matrix files and for viewing [commodity dollar values](/data-pipeline/research/economy/).

 [Initial work on chord diagram](https://github.com/kargilthakur/Observables-WebComponent) - From Kargin "It's not working now, but the team can work on it."